WallarooLabs/wally/book/what-is-wallaroo.md

 ![Market Spread in Wallaroo](images/market-spread-in-wallaroo.png)

 You can see we end up with two pipelines, one for our `NBBO Feed` and another for the `Order Feed,` each with its own corresponding source.
-We have a single type of state that we are storing (`NBBO State` by symbol), two state computations--one to `Update` state, another to `Check` it--and finally a `Sink` that we send any output to.
+We have a single type of state that we are storing (`NBBO State` by symbol), a state computation--to update state and check orders against it--and finally a `Sink` that we send any output to.

 ## Market Spread Performance